rlugojr/sample-apps/example-elk-stack/README.md

+Which includes installing a trial license for [shield](https://www.elastic.co/products/shield) "Security for Elasticsearch"

+The `sources` section tells the package creation process to download the elasticsearch archive and validate its secure hash.
+Once that is done it follows through the `build` section.
+It makes a directory and untars the archive to that directory.
+Next, it makes sure that the execute bit of the start script is set, then copies it to the bin directory underneath our new elasticsearch tree.
+It then uses the elasticsearch plugin utility to install the license plugin as well as the shield plugin.
+Finally, it changes the ownership of the whole tree to `runner`, a predefined user, and sets up a soft link to make the paths nicer.

+The `environment` section adds `/opt/apcera/elasticsearch/bin` to the path.
+When this package is included in an container, the environment will be updated to include this.

-Which includes installing a trial license for [shield](https://www.elastic.co/products/shield) "Security for Elasticsearch" If you don't want to include shield, simple omit the two `plugin install` lines
+If you don't want to include shield, simple omit the two `plugin install` lines.

-To simplfy starting elasticsearch, we create a helper script (`start-elasticsearch.sh`) which looks like:
+To simplfy starting elasticsearch, we create a helper script (`elasticsearch/start-elasticsearch.sh`) which looks like:

 ```bash
 	#!/bin/sh